Edge of the City

-Edge of the City is a 1957 American film-noir drama film directed by Martin Ritt in his directorial debut, and starring John Cassavetes and Sidney Poitier.
-Robert Alan Aurthur's screenplay was expanded from his original script, staged as the final episode of Philco Television Playhouse, A Man Is Ten Feet Tall (1955), also featuring Poitier.
+Edge of the City is a 1957 American crime drama film directed by Martin Ritt in his directorial debut, and starring John Cassavetes and Sidney Poitier.
+Robert Alan Aurthur's screenplay was expanded from his original script, staged as the final episode of The Philco Television Playhouse, A Man Is Ten Feet Tall (1955), also featuring Poitier.

 The film was considered unusual for its time because of its portrayal of an interracial friendship, and was praised by representatives of the NAACP, Urban League, American Jewish Committee and Interfaith Council because of its portrayal of racial brotherhood.

+In 2023, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant."

 Plot

-Young cowardly drifter Axel Nordmann (John Cassavetes) arrives at the waterfront on the west side of Manhattan, seeking employment as a longshoreman, and giving his name as "Axel North."
-He goes to work in a gang of stevedores headed by Charlie Malick (Jack Warden), a vicious bully, and is befriended by Tommy Tyler (Sidney Poitier), who also supervises a stevedore gang and has an engaging, charming sense of humor.
+Young, insecure drifter Axel Nordmann arrives at the waterfront on the west side of Manhattan, seeking employment as a longshoreman, and giving his name as "Axel North."
+He goes to work in a gang of stevedores headed by Charlie Malick, a vicious bully, and is befriended by Tommy Tyler, who also supervises a stevedore gang and has an engaging, charming sense of humor.
 Malick resents blacks and is antagonized when Axel goes to work for Tommy.

-Axel moves into Tommy's neighborhood and becomes friends with Tommy's wife Lucy (Ruby Dee) and develops a romantic relationship with her friend Ellen Wilson (Kathleen Maguire).
-Tommy serves as a mentor to Axel, urging him to stand up to Malick, and that if he does he will be "ten feet tall."
+Axel moves into Tommy's neighborhood, becomes friends with Tommy's wife Lucy and develops a romantic relationship with her friend Ellen Wilson.
+Tommy serves as a mentor to Axel, urging him to stand up to Malick, and that if he does he will be "ten feet tall".
 It is apparent from the start that Axel is hiding something, and it emerges that he is a deserter from the United States Army.
-Malick is aware of that, and is extorting money from him.
+Malick is aware of this, and is extorting money from him.

 Malick frequently tries to provoke Tommy and Axel into fights, with Tommy coming to Axel's aid.
 Malick finally provokes Tommy into a fight, with both men using their baling hooks.
 At one point, Tommy disarms Malick and implores him to stop, but Malick seizes the hook and kills him.
 The police investigation is stymied by lack of cooperation from the longshoremen, including Axel.
 But after meeting with the distraught Lucy, who accuses him of never being Tommy's friend as he knows who killed Tommy but has not told the police, Axel finally decides to cooperate.
 He goes to Malick to tell him that.
 They get into a fight, and in the end, though beaten, Axel strangles Malick unconscious and drags him away to face justice.